-- Open pit mining (labour, maintenance, fuel, explosives, technical services);
+- open pit mining (labour, maintenance, fuel, explosives, technical services);

-- Processing (process consumables, maintenance);
+- processing (process consumables, maintenance);

 - Site & Associated Corporate Support;

-- Power generation;
+- power generation;

-- Site services, support and logistics;
+- site services, support and logistics;

-- o Site labor; and
+- site labor; and

-- Corporate and administrative functions.
+- corporate and administrative functions.

 Operating budgets are based on first principle calculations provided by each respective department as well as historical cost trending.
 Budgets are updated in detail annually to reflect changes in markets, consumable prices and site-specific operating parameters.
 Annual budgets are scrutinized internally by department heads, senior management and strategic business planners to ensure costs align with business objectives and to ensure sufficient detail is present.
 Operating budgets are finalized to ensure adequate time for the procurement process to take place prior to the winter road season.